Steven Pyne

 Outside of work

-After graduating from the University of Essex in Politics and Government, Steven lived and worked in Vancouver.
+After graduating from the University of Essex in Government, Steven lived and worked in Vancouver.
 He now lives happily in Norfolk with his wife Sarah and three children, Felix, Rafa and Stella.
 He divides his time between Norfolk and London.

 Qualifications

 Steven is a Chartered Financial Planner and holds the Advanced Diploma in Financial Planning.
 He has advanced level exam passes in Taxation and Trusts, Investment Planning and Pensions and is an associate of the Personal Finance Society.
+He has also studied behavioural coaching.

 Importantly